danhu0/citibike-data/README.md

 # Overview/Visualization Demo

 `preprocess.py`, located in the `code` directory, queries the Citibike data and stores it in a .csv file in a directory specified by the user.
+It can be run with or without params (directions for using without params is included down below).

 CSV data can be accessed pandas and then visualized with matplotlib.
 A short demo of this process, using preprocessed data from May, 2018, can be seen by running `simple_visualize_demo.py` in the `demo` directory.